Tua Tagovailoa Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Season Stats

-- Tagovailoa has thrown for 835 passing yards this season (119.3 per game) and has a 69.5% completion percentage (82-of-118), throwing seven touchdown passes with four interceptions.
+- This year, Tagovailoa has racked up 835 passing yards (119.3 yards per game) while going 82-for-118 (69.5% completion percentage) and throwing seven touchdowns and four interceptions.

-- He has added 52 rushing yards on 11 carries (plus one touchdown), averaging 7.4 yards per game.
+- He has added 52 rushing yards (7.4 ypg) on 11 carries while scoring one touchdown on the ground.

-- The Dolphins have run 65.8% passing plays and 34.2% rushing plays this season.
-They rank 27th in the NFL in scoring.
+- The Dolphins, who rank 27th in the NFL in points scored, have dropped back to pass 65.8% of the time while running the football 34.2% of the time.

-- Tagovailoa has thrown 13 passes in the red zone this season, 25.5% of his team's red zone plays.
+- Tagovailoa accounts for 25.5% of his team's red zone plays, with 13 of his 118 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Bills.